otamam818/SWEN30006_Proj2_TorusVerse/documentation/README.md

 Implementing the Singleton pattern for the `Game` class came with the additional benefit of reducing any tight coupling from the codebase.
 This meant that a change in a descendant class - dependending on a value from the `Game` class - will not result in needing to change the code for any other objects connecting them.
+Expand on how this helps with extensibility of TorusVerse.

 After starting the implementation for the Facade pattern on the `Game` class to abstract away pill-related items, it started making sense to also extract any grid parsing functionality away from it too, as, by doing so, the `Game` class gets closer to performing the High-cohesion principle of GRASP.
 It was decided to extract grid parsing to the `PacManGameGrid` class as it makes more sense to parse grid-related items in said class.

 The singleton pattern implemented in the `PacActor` class assisted in the proccess of implementing the Facade pattern for the `Monster` class.
 The code resulted in less calls to `getInstance` from the Game class, as `PacActor`'s single